zoldello/BioinformaticsUtil.js/README.md

 # BioinformaticsUtil.js
 Bioinformatics Utility-Belt Library

 This is a JavaScript Bioinformatics utility library.
-It is in version 0.0.1- basically its pre-alpha.
+It is an implementation of Rosalind.org exercies.
+This app is pre-alpha.

 The files of interest are in dist folder and they do: